gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

   If you are using multi-byte characters in any of your Git Fusion repository names, you should use an SSH connection to Git Fusion.

+* If a new project is created and GitSwarm is used to automatically mirroring it (using convention-based mirroring), updating the project's namespace and/or project name will *not* change the location under Helix Versioning Engine (P4D).
+In order to move the project's files to a new location you will need to delete the project, re-create it with convention-based mirroring, and then re-add the files.

 * Once a project has been created with mirroring to Git Fusion, changing the settings in `/etc/gitswarm/gitswarm.rb` does not update the